-It is grown both for its beauty as well as medicinal purpose.
-The seeds that are all called beans or castor beans are not actually beans but they are used to make castor oil.
-The seeds are produced in a red spiky capsules that are rather dramatic in a garden.
+It is grown both for its beauty as well as its medicinal purpose.
+Ricinus communis seeds that are all called beans or castor beans are not actually beans but they are used to make castor oil.
+The seeds are produced in red spiky capsules that are rather dramatic in a garden.
 The flowers are smaller and not as significant as the seed pods which stand out more beautifully.
 The seeds are poisonous yet they product castor oil and the leaves are used for other medicinal purposes to help the liver.

 There are a variety of cultivated versions: